 Take a look at the short passage below:

 Many non-proofreaders are not aware that the

 instance of the word ‘the’ when it starts a new line.

-5. Seek out a second pair of eyes for proofreading: As we do tend to mentally ‘filter out’ mistakes when we know what should be there, it’s a good idea to ask a colleague or friend to give your work a read for you.
+5. Seek out a second pair of eyes for proofreading.
+We do tend to mentally ‘filter out’ mistakes when we know what should be there.
+So, it’s a good idea to ask a colleague or friend to give your work a read for you.

 6. Step away for a while: It’s important, where at all possible, to take a break and return to your work to check it.
-You’ll be amazed how much this opens your eyes to any errors and helps you to separate the proverbial wood from the trees.
+It’s amazing how much this opens your eyes to any errors.
+It will help you to separate the proverbial wood from the trees.

 8. Check the names & numbers: Has a person or company name been spelt in two different ways within the same document (e.g. Graham Dixon has become Graeme Dixon later on in the text)?
 Taking a ‘holistic’ view of your proofing – keeping a focus on what you’ve already read – will help you to spot things like this and ensure consistency.

 9. Remember to check the subject line too: …where a spellchecker may not be active, depending on your email software!
 First impressions count.